harry75369/ESP8266_Tomato/README.md

 1. The red LED blinks quickly until filesystem is ready.
 2. The builtin blue LED blinks quickly until WiFi is connected.
+    - If WiFi is not connected within 30 seconds, it goes into AP mode for user to fill in new WiFi config.
+    - The red LED will blink slowly.
+    - Once WiFi config is updated, AP mode is turned off and it goes back to the second step.
 3. The green LED blinks quickly until time is synchronized.

 After initialization is done, the builtin blue LED will blink slowly to indicate the system is ready.